pyagon/pygate/README.md

 ## License Information

-The contents of this repository are property of pygate.org Review the Apache License 2.0 for valid authorization of use See https://github.com/pygate-dev/pygate for more information
+The contents of this repository are property of pygate.org.

+Review the Apache License 2.0 for valid authorization of use.

+See https://github.com/pygate-dev/pygate for more information.

 ## Disclaimer

 Use this code at your own risk.

 This code is not yet ready for production environments.